BRAHMA

 Known Relatives: Ammavaru (mother), Shiva, Vishnu (brothers), Sata-Rupa (first wife), Manu (son), Sarasvati (second wife), Vach (daughter), Adharma (son), Lakshmi, Parvati, Ganga (sisters-in-law), Ganesha, Skanda, Kama (nephews), Kâli (niece/sister-in-law)

-Aliases: The Creator; Vohu Manah (Persian name), Purusha, Prajapati, Kamalasana, Narayana,
+Aliases: The Creator; Vohu Manah (Persian name), Purusha, Prajapati, Kamalasana, Narayana

-Base of Operations: Nirvana
+Base of Operations: Vaikuntha in the dimension of Nirvana

 First Appearance: Thor I#301 (November, 1980)